HaiderAS1/Ventilator_Control_System_318/README.md

 # Ventilator_Control_System_318

 This is Control System 318 ongoing project of Building variable gain Controller for Ventilator .
+Read the associated PDF to know more .

 Paper Link - https://ieeexplore.ieee.org/document/8488683